 Anthony Johnson was a Negro from modern-day Angola.
 He was brought to the US to work on a tobacco farm in 1619.
 In 1622 he was almost killed when Powhatan Indians attacked the farm.
 52 out of 57 people on the farm perished in the attack.
 He married a female black servant while working on the farm.

 When Anthony was released he was legally recognized as a “free Negro” and ran a successful farm.
 In 1651 he held 250 acres and five black indentured servants.
 In 1654, it was time for Anthony to release John Casor, a black indentured servant.
 Instead Anthony told Casor he was extending his time.
 Casor left and became employed by the free white man Robert Parker.

 Anthony Johnson sued Robert Parker in the Northampton Court in 1654.
 In 1655, the court ruled that Anthony Johnson could hold John Casor indefinitely.
-The court gave judicial sanction for blacks to own members of their own race as chattel slaves.
+The court gave judicial sanction for blacks to own slave of their own race.
 Thus Casor became the first permanent slave and Johnson the first slave owner.

-Whites still could not legally hold a black servant as a chattel slave until 1670.
+Whites still could not legally hold a black servant as an indefinite slave until 1670.
 In that year, the colonial assembly passed legislation permitting free whites, blacks, and Indians the right to own blacks as slaves.